brunomaga/brunomaga.github.io/_posts/2019-12-01-Bayesian-Variational-Inference-GMM.md

 \end{align*}
 $$

+I.e the evidence is now a sum of all possible configurations of clusters assignment, ie complexity $K^n$ due to $K$ classes that have to be assigned to $n$ points.
+We can compute this previous equation, since the gaussian prior and likelihood are conjugates.
+However, it is still computationally intractable due to the $K^n$ complexity.

-Although we can now compute this previous equation, since the gaussian prior and likelihood are conjugates.
-However, we havei $K$ classes that are to be assigned to $n$ points, i.e. $K^n$ assignments, or one per each configuration of cluster assignments.
-Therefore it remains computationally intractable.
-The alternative feasible solution is to use mean-field approximation.
-However, following the mean-field *recipe* from before, the approximate posterior probabilities are of the form:
+An alternative solution is to use mean-field approximation.
+We know from before (eq. \ref{eq_posterior_mf}} that the mean-field yields approximate posterior probabilities of the form:

 $$
 q(\mu,c) = \prod_{k=1}^K q(\mu_k; m_k, s^2_k) \prod_{i=1}^n q(c_i; \varphi_i).